Dirty Mind (Prince song)

-"Dirty Mind" is the follow-up single in the US, and title track to Prince's third album, released in 1980.
+"Dirty Mind" is the title track to Prince's third album, and the follow-up single from that album in the US, released in 1980.
 The song is built around a keyboard riff created by Doctor Fink, which dominates the song.
 The demo-like song lacks a chorus, and is a stark departure of the smooth R&B sound of Prince's first two albums.
 The lyrics concern sexual thoughts, which are fairly representative of the other songs from the album.
 The single's B-side is the ballad "When We're Dancing Close and Slow", from the previous year's Prince.
 "Dirty Mind" reached number sixty-five on the soul chart.
 Along with the tracks "Uptown" and "Head", "Dirty Mind" reached number five on the dance chart.